MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enables Google Chrome's AutoFill feature and lets users auto complete payment instruments like credit or debit cards in web forms using previously stored information.
+  Enables Microsoft Edge's AutoFill feature and lets users auto complete payment instruments like credit or debit cards in web forms using previously stored information.
 This includes suggesting new payment instruments like Buy Now Pay Later (BNPL) in web forms and Express Checkout.

 If you enable this policy or don't configure it, users can control AutoFill for payment instruments.